 It is undeniable that the sense of political efficacy generated from participation is an important motivating factor for the public to continue engaging in and carrying out actions for water environment governance.
 However, whether the public can obtain a sense of political efficacy during these actions is significantly related to whether they can gain the trust of local governments and, subsequently, form cooperative relationships with them.
-In our research with relevant local government departments, government officials consistently reiterated that one of the prerequisites for establishing a cooperative relationship between the government and the public is that the government's partners must be formal organizations, rather than individual actors.
+In our research with relevant local government departments, government officials consistently reiterated that one of the prerequisites for establishing a cooperative relationship between the government and the public is that the government’s partners must be formal organizations, rather than individual actors.
 This is not only because formal organizations are more professional, but also because they are more controllable.
-This echoes with Wu and others’ research on the forms of environmental governance and regional environmental quality.
+This echoes Wu et al.’s research (2020) on the forms of environmental governance and regional environmental quality.
 Drawing on data from 30 provinces in China, they found that isolated individuals cannot effectively participate in environmental governance because the activity demands certain awareness and skills that most members of the public lack, resulting in a low sense of political efficacy.
 Compared with individual citizen participation, volunteers participating through environmental NGOs have generated a more significant positive effect on regional environmental quality (REQ) improvement, resulting in a higher sense of political efficacy.

-3.2.4.
-Working as a team in an environmental organization
+3.2.2.
+Working as a Team in an Environmental Organization

 Building on the findings about the importance of formal organization for effective public participation and political efficacy, we explored further how being part of a structured team within an environmental organization enhances the commitment of its members.
-When we asked our informants why they were willing to persistently carry out water environment governance in their local areas, many expressed that it was due to becoming ‘part of the team’ within the organization.
+When we asked our informants why they were willing to persistently carry out water environment governance in their local areas, many expressed that it was due to becoming “part of the team” within the organization.
 Over time, this involvement fostered a strong sense of belonging to the environmental organization, provided continuous support, and offered opportunities for learning and personal growth.
 As our interviewees explained:

-"We have a group of people working on this.
-Together with Brother Wu, we established an 'Environmental Rapid Response Center.'
+We have a group of people working on this.
+Together with Brother Wu, we established an “Environmental Rapid Response Center.”
 Even if there are difficulties, I know I’m not alone.
 We support each other.
-We do this together."
+We do this together.
 (Interview Record: 20181208PDJJ)

-“We keep participating in local water environment governance because we're part of Green Horizon.
-Being part of this group empowers us and provides the resources we need to do our work effectively."
+We keep participating in local water environment governance because we’re part of Green Horizon.
+Being part of this group empowers us and provides the resources we need to do our work effectively.
 (Interview Record: 20180711YQQG)

-"We are able to persist in the long term because we formed an environmental protection brigade.
+We are able to persist in the long term because we formed an environmental protection brigade.
 Our relationship now is like that of brothers and sisters.
-We encourage and motivate each other to carry out environmental protection actions together."
+We encourage and motivate each other to carry out environmental protection actions together.
 (Research Diary: 20160812)

 As we can see, whether the public is organized is an important factor affecting whether they will continue to participate in water governance.
-This finding echoes what Zhang (2016) finding.
-In her analysis of the environmental movement against waste incineration, Zhang Jieying found that this environmental movement was able to transform from a struggle for the "private interests of biocitizens” to a social action aimed at "environmental protection" and "public welfare” because the movement has become organized, eventually forming an environmental organization.
+This finding echoes what Zhang (2016) found.
+In her analysis of the environmental movement against waste incineration, Zhang Jieying (2016: PAGE) found that this environmental movement was able to transform from a struggle for the “private interests of biocitizens” to a social action aimed at “environmental protection” and “public welfare” because the movement has become organized, eventually forming an environmental organization.

-3.2.5.
-Family support
+3.2.3.
+Family Support